FBI Has Minnesota On Its Radar Due To 'Boogaloo Bois' Threat

-MINNEAPOLIS (WCCO) — The Minnesota National Guard is on standby for protests or violence at the State Capitol in the coming days.
+MINNEAPOLIS (WCCO) — With one week left before the inauguration, the Minnesota National Guard is on standby, preparing for protests or violence at the State Capitol in the coming days.

 The FBI has Minnesota on its radar because of the presence of an extremist group here.